Hardelzs/QuickMDX/README.md

 ```

 ### Author
-This documentation was created by Metagravity, a developerConnect and collaborate for exciting ideas and opportunities!
+This documentation was created by Metagravity using the free component this package has

 For detailed information and usage examples, refer to the [full documentation]().